brucou/react-state-driven/README.md

 or, what is equivalent, its present input and current state
 - the command handler interprets and executes incoming commands, delegating the execution of effects to the effect handler when necessary
-- the mediator coordinates the user interface, the preprocessor, the state machine and the command handler
+- the mediator orchestrates the user interface, the preprocessor, the state machine and the command handler

 While the architecture may appear more complex (isolating concerns means more parts), we have in